Ludovic Giuly: Lorient

 On 31 July 2012, Giuly signed for Lorient on a one-year contract on a free transfer.
 Giuly made his debut, coming on as a substitute for Yann Jouffre, in a 2–1 win over Montpellier and two weeks later, on 1 September 2012, Giuly scored his first goal for the club, in a 3–0 win over Nancy.
 Then, four months later, in the second round of Coupe de France, Giuly scored his last career goal, in a 1–0 win over Sedan.

 Towards the end of the season, on 11 May 2013, Giuly announced his retirement.
 Giuly ended his professional career on 26 May 2013 in a home match against his former club Paris Saint-Germain, in the final round of the season.
 Giuly left the pitch in the 72nd minute to standing ovations, and was even awarded a shirt with his old number by the visitors.
 His last appearance was also his 401st appearance in Ligue 1.

 Monts d'Or Azergues Foot

-Following his retirement, Giuly returned to Monts d'Or Azergues Foot, the team where he began his career.
+Following his retirement, Giuly joined Monts d'Or Azergues Foot, a fourth-tier team based near Lyon; the team is a successor to Chasselay, where he started his career.
 On 4 January 2014, he inspired his team to a penalty shootout win over Ligue 2 side Istres in the Coupe de France.